hamdi4-beep/hamdi4-beep/README.md

 <h1 align="center">Hi, I'm Hamdi Kamel! 👋</h1>
-<h3 align="center">"I'm a solution-focused frontend dev driven by the curiosity to learn more popular technologies so I can apply solutions in broader fields of software.
+<h3 align="center">"I'm a solution-focused frontend dev driven by

+the curiosity to learn more popular

+technologies so I can apply solutions in

+broader fields of software.

-My mission is to develop an efficient solution that solves underlying problem and achieve impactful end-results."</h3>
+My responsibility is to develop an efficient solution that solves the underlying problem with excellence, which leads to impactful end-results.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hamdi4-beep&label=Profile%20views&color=0e75b6&style=flat" alt="hamdi4-beep" /> </p>